Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: How environment shapes masses and SFR

 \subsection{Halo mass assembly as a function of environment for ``off-filament haloes"}

 On the \textit{left} panel of Fig.~\ref{fig:AGN_z2_OffFil_rhodfil_Mh}, we present the number of ``off-filament" haloes used to calculate the weighted mean of the quantity of interest for a given bin in the local density--distance to filaments plane.
-The \textit{right} panel shows the same plane color-coded by the weighted mean of $M_{\rm h}$ (see equation \eqref{eqn:spline}). \textit{Black} and \textit{red} lines in the \textit{right} and \textit{bottom} sub-panels represent the one-dimensional median and mean relations as a function of distance to filaments and local density, respectively.
+The \textit{right} panel shows the same plane color-coded by the weighted mean of $M_{\rm h}$ (see equation \eqref{eqn:spline}). \textit{Black} line in the \textit{right} and \textit{bottom} sub-panels represents the one-dimensional mean relation as a function of distance to filaments and local density, respectively.
 Halo mass gradient is clearly a function of both local density and distance to filaments; the $M_{\rm h}$ contours (\textit{black} contours) are not parallel to any of the $x$- and $y$-axes, and the median or mean halo mass increases both with local density and distance to filament.
 This finding is in agreement with previous works from the literature. \cite{Mussoetal2017} demonstrated that assembly bias is influenced by the tides of the cosmic web.
 At fixed density, the presence of a nearby anisotropic proto-filament further shapes the halo mass function beyond local density \citep[see also][]{kraljic19a}.

 To get a more precise idea of how halo mass gradient varies when approaching \textit{a given filament}, we present \textit{grayscale} lines in the \textit{right} panel of Fig.~\ref{fig:AGN_z2_OffFil_rhodfil_Mh} of constant $M_{\rm sad}$ (the whiter the color, the denser the filament).
 The slope of these lines in the $d_{\rm fil}/R_{\rm h,vir}$ versus $\rho$ plane depends on the smoothing scale used to estimate the density $\rho$ and the radius used to measure the mass at the saddle $M_{\rm sad}$.
 Formally speaking, mass gradients towards filaments, as discussed in numerous observational works, arise along these lines, and not at fixed density along the vertical axis.
 When approaching a filament (following a given grayscale line), halo mass increases as expected.
 The strength of the gradient (how many mass contours are crossed) depends on the strength of the filament; a larger gradient is driven by a stronger filament.